White Lady of the Frio River in Haunted Texas

 3. A local resident told a tale of his encounter when he was a teenager, camping with a group of friends.
 They saw a spectral lady in white walking on the water, crossing their campsite, and disappearing into the woods on the other side of the river.

-Related Haunted Stories: Tombigbee River
+Related Haunted Stories: Ghosts of the Tombigbee River

 4. Some people have reported hearing cries from the river late at night.
 The cries are often described as mournful, as if the White Lady is eternally grieving for her lost love.